What Temperature Should I Set My Air Conditioner in Summer? 78 Degrees is the Answer

 7. Sleep comfortably with some cooling bed sheets.

 Having a lower electric bill shouldn’t mean skimping on sleep!
-If you prefer chillier temps at night, setting the thermostat to 82℉ probably feels like sleeping in a sauna. 🥵 Luckily, you can score some of our favorite cooling bedsheets to help keep you cool and comfy during the night.
+If you prefer chillier temps at night, setting the thermostat to 82℉ probably feels like sleeping in a sauna. 🥵 Luckily, you can still snooze in comfort when you dress your bed with sheets meant to keep you cool!

 Here’s what Collin had to say about her Cuddledown cooling bedsheets!